History of the Institute of Physics

 In 1949 the graduate grade of membership was introduced and in 1952 graduate examinations started.

 By 1960 the Faraday Society, the Royal Meteorological Society and the British Institute of Radiology had withdrawn from the Institute.
 Sir Neville Mott, the Society President, re-opened the debate about a merger between the Institute and the Society in 1957.
 This eventually took place in 1960 with the new organisation called The Institute of Physics and the Physical Society.

 This unwieldy name continued until the acquisition of the Royal Charter in 1970 using the title ‘Institute of Physics’.
 Sir John Cockcroft was the first President of the combined Society and Institute.
 The offices in Lowther Gardens became the editorial offices and Belgrave Square became the Institute's headquarters.
 At the time of the merger there were just over 9,000 members.

 100 incredible years of physics and the IOP

 2020 marked the 100th anniversary of the IOP.
-As part of our celebrations we invited six members of the IOP to give their personal view of their discipline across the last 100 years; the physicists who inspired them and the discoveries and innovations that have helped shape our lives.
+As part of our celebrations we invited six members of the IOP to give their personal view of their discipline across the last 100 years, to tell us the physicists who inspired them and explain the discoveries and innovations that have helped shape our lives.
 Read more about 100 incredible years of physics and the IOP.